hulkabob/timely-cli/README.md

 ```bash
 ./timely show --iso-from 2025-02-10 --iso-to 2025-02-20
 ```
+N.B.: Dates input is mostly in ISO format, like in GNU `date -I`

 Add a memory of you working for one hour on some specific task:
 ```bash